 Let’s take Jean, who lives in France, as an example.

 Jean’s father had prostate cancer, so since Jean was 45 he underwent clinical oncology examination every two years, and he had a PSA test every year.
-On the eve of his 54th birthday, he checked his PSA level as usual, but that time the test showed that there was the increased level of PSA.
+On the eve of his 54th birthday, he checked his PSA level as usual, but that time the test showed that there was an increased level of PSA.